nbatfai/RedFlowerHell/README.md

 #### Fifth circle

+Let's do the same task as in the previous circle but now with using 5x5x5 or 7x7x7 grid of blocks in ObservationFromGrid.

 ### Courses (for university students)
 In these courses students can earn extra points by solving MALMÖ based programming tasks.